 Secondly, we use an 8-hour average Ozone concentrations dataset.
 The Ozone dataset comes from an air pollution monitoring sensor network in Stockholm.
 The Ozone concentration is recorded from 5 April, 2017 to 25 April, 2017, in one-hour intervals at Torkel Knutssonsgatan, Norr Malma, and Hornsgatan stations.
 As a result of moving average, noise was smoothed and therefore the evolution of ozone concentration is more smooth and less fluctuant.
 In other words, patterns from the frequency domain should become more clear.
 However, Ozone concentration depends more on local environment and human activities.
-Thus its extrapolations is more difficult than temperature.
+Thus its extrapolations is more difficult than that of temperature.

 Although the Ozone concentration data was smoothed by a sliding window of 8-hour values, local patterns in each channel depending on surroundings and global trends related to large-scale climate change still exist.
 Both local patterns and global trends are time and phase dependent over the period of recording.
-Modeling from multiple channels can benefit the long range extrapolating rather than learning one channel alone, because the evolution of Ozone concentration in each station is a result of nonlinear interaction of these local patterns and global trends.
-Here randomly chosen half of data in Torkel Knutssonsgatan (channel 1), first half of data in Norr Malma (channel 2), and the last half of data in Hornsgatan (channel 3) are used for training and the remaining data in Norr Malma as a testing.
+Modeling from multiple channels can benefit the extrapolating rather than learning one channel alone, because the evolution of Ozone concentration in each station is a result of interaction of these local patterns and global trends.
+Here half of data was randomly chosen in Torkel Knutssonsgatan (channel 1), the first half of data in Norr Malma (channel 2), and the last half of data in Hornsgatan (channel 3) are used for training in channel 1, channel 2, and channel 3, respectively, and the remaining data in Norr Malma as testing data.
 In this case we still aim to extrapolate the long range trends of sliding mean Ozone concentration in Norr Malma.
-With the same setting in the first experiments, the performance of SM-LMC, CSM, MOSM, MOCSM are shown in Figure \ref{fig:real2} and Table \ref{tab:t_exp1}.
+With the same setting as in the previous experiments, the performance of SM-LMC, CSM, MOSM, MOCSM are shown in Figure \ref{fig:ozne} and Table \ref{tab:t_exp1}.